TrashGirl/-giveaway-/README.md

 ## Important!
 If you want leave comment, please don't write "DMCA, DMCA Pro, DMCA Account, all about DMCA" in comment section.

-Write anything what you want, etc: I Like Pisang Goreng, I need pizza, This forum is awesome